krbnite/krbnite.github.io/_in_progress/2020-02-05-IoT-and-Embedded-Systems-Week-1-What-is-the-IoT.md

 ---
-title: IoT and Embedded Systems (What is the IoT?)
+title: IoT and Embedded Systems (Week 1: What is the IoT?)
 layout: post
 tags: edge iot easi
 ---